primatejs/primate/docs/guide/routes.md

 ## The request object

-All verb functions accept a single parameter representing request data.
-This aggregate object allows easy access to the request `body`, any `path` parameters defined with braces, the analyzed `query` string, `cookies` as well as other `headers` and a reference to the `original` WHATWG Request object.
+Route verb functions accept a single parameter representing request data.
+This aggregate object allows easy access to the request `body`, any `path` parameters defined with braces, the `query` string split into parts, `cookies` as well as other `headers` and a reference to the `original` WHATWG Request object.
 The aggregate nature of this object allows you to pull in what you need using object destructuring.

 ### body